digital-land/submit/readme.md

     ```
     npm run start
     ```
-- run the application, using a local api
+- Run the application, using a local api
     ```
     npm run start:local
     ```
-- run the application, using a local api in watch mode
+- Run the application, using a local api in watch mode
     ```
     npm run start:local:watch
+    ```
+- Run the application using docker
+    ```
+    docker-compose -f docker-compose-real-backend.yml up
+    ```
+- Run the application (without the frontend) using docker
+    ```
+    docker-compose -f docker-compose-real-backend-minus-frontend.yml up
     ```

 ## Mac users only